How Artificial Intelligence Will Drive the Future of Penetration Testing in IT Security

 By Esteban Farao, ERMProtect, Director of IT Security Consulting

 When we talk about proactively testing our environment or applications to detect vulnerabilities before a hacker can find them, we are talking about performing penetration testing or “ethical hacking” exercises.
 This concept has been around for quite a while.
-When you are trying to look for deficiencies in processes and controls by conducting simulations or false attacks, you are actually doing a penetration test.
+When you are trying to look for deficiencies in processes and controls by conducting simulations or false attacks, you are actually doing a penetration test and this requires hiring a penetration testing company.

 Evolution of Pentesting